 You Are An Artist has plenty of preschool specific courses that will help your youngest artists gain confidence by learning basic techniques that will help develop necessary fine motor skills.
 You can also partake in acrylics with this one too!

-Both of these homeschool art choices are like having an actual instructor in your home.
+All three of these homeschool art choices are like having an actual instructor in your home.
 You can work at your own pace, as well as pick and choose what to work on and when.
 This makes planning art for your homeschool extremely easy.
 You can pick and choose the courses that go along with what you are studying each week.

 Children thrive on art and hands-on activities.
 Not to mention it is somewhat of an easy way to save a bad homeschool day with art.
-We love how easy it is to incorporate both of these homeschool art programs into your homeschool without any art experience from mom.
+We love how easy it is to incorporate all of these homeschool art programs into your homeschool without any art experience from mom.
 You can teach art, even if you are awful at it!